vestata/radar/README.md

 ### Change IP
 To modified the ip address, go to client.c to change the ip.
 Then use `make compile_client` to compile client.c.

-The sensor is easily unattached, use `lsusb` to check, if it keeps not found justy unplug and replug it.
+The sensor is easily unattached, use `lsusb` to check, if it keeps unfound justy unplug and replug it.

 ## Radar SDK